widdix/aws-tag-watch/README.md

 # AWS tag watch

+> You can track every change made to your AWS account with CloudTrail.
+Did you know that you can also monitor your AWS account in near real time with custom rules specific for your use case?
+[This post](https://cloudonaut.io/monitor-your-aws-account-to-detect-suspicious-behavior-in-real-time/) will explain you the details of the implementation that follows.

 ![AWS tag watch](./AWS tag watch.png?raw=true "AWS tag watch")

 Unfortunately you can not enforce a tag schema on AWS.
 But tags are very important e.g. for cost allocation.
 This lambda function checks if your EC2 instances all have a specific tag (defined in `config.json`) in near real-time.
 CloudTrail is used to report EC2 `CreateTags`, `DeleteTags` and `RunInstances` events.
 The lambda function can be deployed with CloudFormation.